 How did this all come to be, you ask?

 Josef's dream expanded in the 70s after finding acreage in Huntington Beach, CA. Together with his wife Dolores, they built 50 shops in the traditional Bavarian style.
 Sadly, Dolores passed away in September 2010.
-However, Josef (AKA Joe) is surrounded by a loving family: Daughter and son-in-law Cyndie & Jason Kasko, son and daughter-in-law Bernie & Barbara Bischof, plus four grandchildren: Markus, Matthaeus, Ronin, and Ava.
+However, Josef (AKA Papa Joe) is surrounded by a loving family: Daughter and son-in-law Cyndie & Jason Kasko, son and daughter-in-law Bernie & Barbara Bischof, plus four grandchildren: Markus, Matthaeus, Ronin, and Ava who work together to keep the Southern Californian German community alive.
 Unfortunately, beloved Barbara Bischof passed away in 2017.

 Josef and his family built 50 homes above 50 shops in the traditional Bavarian style.
 Lanterns were imported to light the path along the cobblestone streets, and 70 vibrant hand-painted murals decorate the building walls, which depict scenes from 18 European countries.
 A church to worship, a hall for social gatherings, wedding receptions, a garden gazebo, a restaurant, and a market were also built.
-Our colorful and well-known maypole symbolizes a happy life filled with a season of warmth and comfort.
+Our colorful and well-known maypole Topped with the cross of Jesus Christ symbolizes spirtual strength and a happy life filled with a season of warmth and comfort.

 Founders Josef and Dolores Bischof pictured with two of their granchildren (Matthaeus left and Markus right)